Brandon Kolb

-His career took a major turn for the worse while with the Padres in 2001.
-He did not give up a single earned run until his fifth appearance of 2001, but he still posted a season ERA of 13.03.
-He gave up six home runs in 92/3 innings of work, including three in one inning—on June 20 against the Cincinnati Reds, Kolb gave up home runs to Sean Casey, Michael Tucker, and Pokey Reese.
-Since he had given up two home runs the game before, Kolb ended up allowing five home runs over a two-game span—he pitched a total of only 12/3 innings in that time.
+His career took a major turn for the worse while with the Brewers in 2001.
+He did not give up a single earned run until his fifth appearance of 2001, but he still posted a season ERA of 8.98.
+He gave up five home runs in 92/3 innings of work, including three in one inning—on June 20 against the Cincinnati Reds, Kolb gave up home runs to Sean Casey, Michael Tucker, and Pokey Reese.
+Since he had given up two home runs the game before, Kolb ended up allowing three home runs over a two-game span—he pitched a total of only 12/3 innings in that time.

 His season ended on September 19, 2001.
 In his final career game, Kolb allowed two earned runs.
 He did strike out the final batter he faced in his career, though.
 It was pitcher Steve Kline.

 After his big league career ended, Kolb spent time bouncing around the minors until 2004, even spending time in independent baseball.

-Overall in his Major League career, Kolb was 0–1 with a 7.99 ERA in 21 games.
-In 232/3 innings of work, Kolb walked 19 and struck out 20.
+Overall in his Major League career, Kolb was 0–1 with a 4.67 ERA in 21 games.
+In 232/3 innings of work, Kolb walked 13 and struck out 20.
 He went 0-for-2 as a batter, although he did score a run.
 His fielding percentage was .667.

 He wore numbers 47 and 38 in his career.

-He lives in Flower Mound, Texas and is a private instructor.
+He currently lives in Steamboat Springs CO and is CEO for CurrentWave Technologies.